-Everything about Chateau Grand Pontet St. Emilion, Bordeaux wine producer profile, with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews.
+Learn everything about Chateau Grand Pontet St. Emilion with wine tasting notes and wine with food pairings.
+Learn about the best vintages, a history of the property, the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Chateau Grand Pontet was purchased by the Becot family in 1980 from the Barton and Guestier families.
 If the Becot family name sounds familiar that is because they also own the well-known Right Bank estate, Chateau Beau-Sejour Becot, as well as La Gomerie in St. Emilion and Joanin Becot in Cotes de Castillon.